mustafausama/automata/README.md

 - `NFA.py` and `DFA.py`: Classes for NFA and DFA, with methods for conversion and visualization.
 - `default_nfa.py`: Provides a default NFA for demonstration purposes.
-- `utils.py`: Contains utility functions for user input and GUI display.
+- `utils.py`: Contains utility functions for user input, DFA formal description output, and GUI display.
 - `main.py`: The main script that integrates all modules and handles user interactions.

 ### Results and Analysis

 The system successfully converts NFAs to DFAs, displaying both in a graphical format.
-The output includes a visualization of the NFA and DFA, as well as the DFA transition table printed in green.
+The output includes a visualization of the NFA and DFA, as well as the DFA formal description and transition table.

 **Outputs:**